 Thus, for the original followers of Jesus—the Nazarenes—salvation rests not upon doctrinal confession, but upon living faith in action: obedience to God, works of mercy, righteousness, and love.

 Nazarenes strive to walk as Jesus walked.
-Our goal is to restore and live the authentic faith of Jesus the Nazarene, not the later traditions of institutional Christianity.
+Our goal is to recover and live the authentic faith of Jesus the Nazarene, while distinguishing it from later institutional forms of Christianity.

 Email: